 It can feel overwhelming being advised to claim certain benefits so soon after giving birth.
 With this in mind I have prepared a brief guide to potential benefit entitlement in the first year.

 Administered by HMRC and payable as long as one parent is not earning over £60,000 (not both your incomes added together).
 You can still claim the benefit if you wish and pay it back through your increased tax.
-If the highest earning parent earns less than £50,000, child benefit will still be paid in full and earning between £50,000 and £60,000 will affect the benefit on a sliding scale – so a parent earning £55,000 would only be entitled to half the child benefit.
+If the highest earning parent earns less than £50,000, child benefit will still be paid in full.
+Earning between £50,000 and £60,000 will affect the benefit on a sliding scale – so one parent earning £55,000 would only be entitled to half the child benefit.

-There is no standard rate for tax credits as it depends on your income.
+There is no standard rate for Universal credit as it depends on your circumstances.

 Disability Living Allowance

-This is administered by the Department for Work and Pensions (DWP).
+DLA is administered by the Department for Work and Pensions (DWP).
 It is not means tested.
-It is made up of the Care component and the Mobility component.
-The Mobility component is not payable until 3 years of age.
-The Care component can be paid from 3 months of age depending on the extra needs your child has.
+It is made up of the care component and the mobility component.
+The mobility component is not payable until 3 years of age.
+The care component can be paid from 3 months of age depending on the extra needs your child has.